eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </exclusive-start>
 ```

-A `balanced` partial GC cycle is triggered when the region count for the *eden* space reaches a *taxation* threshold.
-At this threshold, the GC 'taxes' the application threads, who have been 'paid' with memory allocation, to run some GC work - in this case, a partial GC cycle.The logs record this trigger reason by using the`<allocation-taxation>` element.
+A `balanced` partial GC cycle is triggered when the region count for the *eden* space reaches the allocation taxation threshold.
+The logs record this trigger reason by using the`<allocation-taxation>` element.

 ```xml
 <allocation-taxation id="185" taxation-threshold="2147483648" timestamp="2021-02-26T11:11:42.311" intervalms="3745.785" />